EthanWinter01/EthanWinter01/README.md

-## Hello, you can call me Than or Ethan or Izhaan 👋
+## Hello, you can call me Than or Ethan or Ishaq 👋
 as long as you prefer

 My name is Thanpisit Naowapradit, Freshmen in Computer Engineering and Digital Technology, Faculty of Engineering, Chulalongkorn University.
 Current field of interesrt include: Quantum computing, High performance computing, Computer architecture, Parallel computing, Cloud computing, DevOps and Infrastructure.